vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-## Stage 4: Install the Tanzu Application Platform onto Minikube
+## Stage 4: Install the Tanzu Application Platform

 You are now ready to install the Tanzu Application Platform onto your Minikube Kubernetes cluster.
 First, to make this task easier, you will create some additional environment variables in the terminal that you're using.
 These variables include the username and password of your Docker Hub account amongst other things.

 {{% note %}}
 In the code below [Docker Hub](https://hub.docker.com/) is recommended as your container registry.
 But, personal (free) Docker Hub accounts do have [usage limits](https://www.docker.com/pricing/).
 Hitting these limits may interrupt your installation.
+If your Docker Hub account uses 2FA, you'll need to generate an Access Token and use it as your password.
 {{% /note %}}

 <strong><p>